Official websites use .gov

 What we will do

-This project aims to instill a sense of environmental stewardship among students and propose sustainable practices to mitigate the impacts of ocean acidification in American Samoa.
+This project aims to instill a sense of environmental stewardship among students and propose sustainable practices to mitigate the impacts of ocean acidification in American Samoa to enhance livelihoods and ocean literacy.
 Fatoata’s Sami a Taeao Ocean Acidification Education Program will provide students with hands-on activities that bring awareness of ocean acidification and its impact on marine life.
 Fatoata, is a nonprofit focused on habitat restoration, conservation and education in American Samoa.
 In collaboration with NOAA National Marine Sanctuary of American Samoa (NMSAM), the team will conduct introductory workshops to educate students about the basics of ocean acidification, its causes, and its potential impacts on marine life. pH measuring kits will be supplied for students during the program to measure ocean water adjacent to their schools.
 Boat trips to the ocean acidification buoy at Fagatele Bay will be provided through the Pago Pago Game Fishing Association.
 Students will test water samples, analyze existing data from the PacIOOS Portal and interpret their finding to determine the best mitigation strategies for American Samoa.
 Students will have several opportunities during the two-year program to showcase their findings, experiences, and proposed mitigation strategies to the broader community.

 The target audience for this work includes students aged 13 to 18 and any community member interested in learning more about ocean acidification.
 The team anticipates reaching 100 students and 50 community members.